The way you design and deliver your lessons has a profound effect on elementary music classroom management. See the helpful tips below.

 This mindset is essential as you create your lesson plans.
 When you teach FUN engaging activities and implement them with NO wasted class time you help create a positive classroom climate and AVOID misbehaviors.

 Classroom management is a complex issue that has many factors and some of those factors are beyond our control.
 Let’s take a look at several of the factors which we CAN control.

 Begin each class with a transition activity to engage students as they enter the room.
 If possible, begin the activity in the hallway so students in the back of the line are already in full participation mode.

-Smile, nod, and make eye contact with EVERY student as you sing or chant together while they enter.
-Your transition activity should capture students’ attention and have everyone participating as they sing, chant, snap, clap, etc. and perform their way straight to their ASSIGNED SPOT.
+Smile, nod, and make eye contact with EVERY student as you sing or chant together as they enter.
+Your transition activity should capture students’ attention and have everyone participating as they sing, chant, snap, clap, etc., and perform their way straight to their ASSIGNED SPOT.

 For more on how to use transition activities, take a peek at this post – 10 Tips to Integrate Music Reading into Every Elementary Music Class.

 If you use a classroom agenda, have it on the board so students can see it as they enter.
 Then move directly to the first activity.

 Use as few words as possible as you move from one activity to the next.
 If doable immediately jump into the next activity without any directions.
 Use sign language and/or simple signals to SHOW your students what to do.